 Research and Data Provenance

-Beyond creative applications, the standard has potential in any context where proving that a specific AI model produced a specific output matters, from scientific research to legal document generation.
+Beyond creative applications, the standard has potential in any context where proving that a specific AI model produced a specific output matters, from scientific research replication to legal document generation and regulated industries where audit trails are required.

 Strengths

 Verifiable provenance.
-The core value proposition is clear: anyone can independently verify that a piece of content was generated by a specific model with a specific prompt.
-This is something the current NFT ecosystem lacks entirely.
+Anyone can independently confirm that a piece of content was generated by a specific model with a specific prompt.
+The current NFT ecosystem lacks this entirely.

 ERC-721 compatibility.
 Because it extends the existing NFT standard, ERC-7007 tokens work with existing wallets, marketplaces, and infrastructure without modification.

 Flexible verification.
-The modular verifier design means projects can choose between zkML (higher security, higher cost) and opML (lower cost, challenge period), or implement entirely new proving methods as they emerge.
+The modular verifier design lets projects choose zkML (higher security, higher cost), opML (lower cost, challenge period), or implement entirely new proving methods as they emerge.

 Standardized metadata.
-The JSON schema provides a consistent structure for AIGC-specific information, making it easier for platforms and indexers to surface relevant data.
+The JSON schema gives platforms and indexers a consistent structure for AIGC-specific fields.

 Limitations

 Computational cost.
-Zero-knowledge proofs for machine learning inference are computationally expensive. zkML is still an emerging field, and generating proofs for large models remains impractical in many cases.
+Zero-knowledge proofs for ML inference are expensive. zkML is still an emerging field, and generating proofs for large models remains impractical in many cases.

 Limited adoption so far.
-As of early 2026, the standard is still in the Review stage.
-While several projects have built implementations, it has not yet achieved the widespread adoption of standards like ERC-20 or ERC-721.
+As of Q2 2026, the standard is still in the Review stage.
+Several projects have built implementations, but it has not yet achieved the breadth of ERC-20 or ERC-721.

 opML trust assumptions.
-The optimistic approach relies on an active community of challengers to catch invalid outputs.
+The optimistic approach relies on an active community of challengers.
 If the challenge mechanism is not sufficiently incentivized, incorrect content could slip through.

 Model size constraints.
-Running full AI models onchain is not feasible for most applications.
-The standard works best when the model runs off-chain and only the proof is verified onchain, which introduces its own set of trust considerations.
+Running full AI models onchain is not feasible for most architectures.
+The standard works best when the model runs offchain and only the proof is verified onchain, which introduces its own trust considerations.

-ERC-7007 carves out a niche specifically at the intersection of AI and NFTs.
-It does not compete with these other standards so much as it adds a verification layer that becomes increasingly relevant as AI-generated content floods digital markets.
+Ethereum's standards family includes ERC-20 for fungible tokens, ERC-721 for non-fungible tokens, ERC-1155 for semi-fungible tokens, ERC-4626 for yield-bearing vaults, and ERC-7683 for cross-chain intent-based transactions.
+ERC-7007 carves out a specific niche at the intersection of AI and NFTs, adding a verification layer that becomes increasingly relevant as AI-generated content fills digital markets.

-For the broader onchain ecosystem, standards like ERC-7007 also matter because they expand the types of assets that can be represented, verified, and traded onchain.
-As stablecoin infrastructure and cross-chain execution layers mature, the ability to move verified AI-generated content tokens across chains with the same ease as any other ERC-721 token becomes a practical reality.
+As stablecoin infrastructure and cross-chain execution layers mature, the ability to move verified AI-generated content tokens across chains with the same ease as any other ERC-721 token becomes a practical reality for both human creators and agent operators.

 Getting Started with ERC-7007 Development

-Developers interested in building with ERC-7007 can start with the reference implementation on the EIP page, which includes sample contract code and unit tests.
-The ORA Network provides tooling for deploying AI models onchain with ERC-7007 verification, including support for both zkML and opML proving methods.
+Developers can start with the reference implementation on the EIP page, which includes sample contract code and unit tests.
+ORA Network provides tooling for deploying AI models onchain with ERC-7007 verification, supporting both zkML and opML proving methods.
+The community discussion on Ethereum Magicians is the most active forum for implementation questions.

 Key implementation steps include: